Who We Are

 This team is overseen by our Pastor, Revd Dan Chirnside.

-Hi, I’m Dan, married to Emma, a qualified Mental Health Nurse, who, amongst many other things, co-ordinates our Sunday School and heads up our women’s ministry.
+Hi, I’m Dan, married to Emma, a qualified Mental Health Nurse, who, amongst many other things, co-ordinates our Sunday school and heads up our women’s ministry.
 We’re both graduates of Moorland’s College and have been involved in church and para-church ministry for a combined total of over 30 years.
-I’ve previously held pastoral positions at both Independent and Baptist churches and joined BBC as Pastor in April 2020.
+I’ve previously held pastoral positions at both independent and Baptist churches and joined BBC as Pastor in April 2020.

 In my spare time, I enjoy watching and playing sports of all kinds (although the emphasis tends to be on the former rather than the latter in recent years!); drinking good coffee; and spending time with Em and our two children.

-Doug Stewart, Deacon
+Doug Stewart, Music and Tech

 When I have some free time, I enjoy playing the guitar and looking at guitars in music shops (although my wife says I don’t need anymore!).